Antondomashnev/FBSnapshotsViewer/fastlane/README.md

 ```
 Release a new version of the FBSnapshotsViewer.
 Uploading a new release to a GitHub and CocoaPods trunk

-Before doing so don't forget to move the next version of Changelog to released
+Before doing so don't forget to follow all steps in RELEASING.md
 ### mac sparkle_add_version
 ```
 fastlane mac sparkle_add_version